captbobo/memory-game/README.md

 https://captbobo.github.io/memory-game/

-For game is still in development phase, it's:
+For game is still in development phase, its:
 - not optimized for all screen sizes
-- not optimized for all browsers
+- not compatible for all browsers
+- not optimized for a11y (tab-index, alt-text for icons)

-and its:
+and it's:
 - modal is not fully styled
 - scoring display is not pretty
 - game-over messages are not customized